edrlab/thorium-reader-doc/content/en/docs/drafts/_index.md

 draft: true
 ---

-# Help and ressources for enhanced reading experience
+# Help and resources for enhanced reading experience

 Thorium Reader is the Reading Application of choice for Windows 10, MacOS and Linux.